 · Translation into Latvian and English is provided for all festival events.

 · The working language of all professional panels and symposiums is English.

 ‘Baltic Focus’ Competition Section:

-· For this competition section, the Festival considers submitted films made in Latvia, Lithuania or Estonia, or co-produced with any of these countries.
+· For this competition section, the Festival considers films produced in the countries of the Baltic Sea Region (Estonia, Denmark, Finland, Germany, Latvia, Lithuania, Poland, Russia, Sweden) or co-produced with any of these countries.

-· A mandatory condition is that the film must experience its Latvian premiere at the Festival.
-In the film selection process, preference is given to works which will be experiencing their Baltic or World premiere.
+· A Latvian premiere status at the Festival is a mandatory condition.
+During the film selection process, preference is given to films having Baltic or World premiere status.

-· The festival does not impose conditions on film length or onscreen languages.
+· The festival does not impose any restrictions on film length or onscreen languages.

 ‘Artdocfest’ Competition Section:

-· A mandatory condition is that the film must experience its Latvian premiere at the Festival.
+· A Latvian premiere status at the Festival is a mandatory condition.
 Selection preference is given to films that has World premiere status or that have not been previously shown in any of the Baltic or post-Soviet states.

 · Submitted films must be no longer than 180 minutes.